 The network or wireless icon should now appear properly.

 This method is applicable only to Windows 10 Pro and Enterprise editions.
 This method doesn’t work in the Home edition.

 Step 1: In the Start menu or taskbar search box, type Gpedit.msc, and then press Enter key to open Local Group Policy Editor.

 Step 2: Navigate to User Configuration > Administrative Templates > Start Menu and Taskbar.

 Step 3: On the right-side, look for the entry named Remove the networking icon.
 Double-click on the same to open its properties.

-Step 4: Select Disabled, and then click Apply button to see network or wireless icon in the system notification area of taskbar.
+Step 4: Select Disabled, and then click Apply button to see the network or wireless icon in the system notification area of the taskbar.

 Sign out and sign in again to see the change.
 You can also restart Windows Explorer to apply the new setting.